Oxygen molecules

 If oxygen is lost due to side reactions, then it can be replaced with oxygen from the ambient air.
 So it guaranteed that oxygen-ion batteries could, in essence, last forever.

-Life isn’t sunshine and rainbows at all times.
 Because this type of battery is still in its nappies, some hurdles stand in the way.

 The first is its lower energy density, which is one-third that of lithium-ion batteries.

-Two, oxygen-ion batteries work best at temperatures between 200 and 400 degrees Celsius, making them impractical for many devices, including cars.
+Number two, oxygen-ion batteries work best at temperatures between 200 and 400 degrees Celsius, making them impractical for many devices, including cars.
 At least for now.

 However, they fit perfectly for power storage, above all for solar and wind generation.
 In this scenario, intense heat and low energy density are not disadvantages.